IvanPiankov/Multi-template_Homology_Auto_Modeling/README.md

 python3 main.py
 ```

 In the beginning script requests in the command line the required information.
-During execution script informs user about target coverage by selected templates and waits for reply whether to proceed or not.
+The execution might be aborted due to the absence of software dependencies (Ornate and Rosetta), the absence of acceptable homologues in databases and insufficient coverage of target protein by homologues.

 First part generates target fasta file in provided working directory and downloads templates in __orig_templates__ folder.
 The results of the second part are contained in the __Modeling__ folder.
 The results of the third part are contained in the __score__ folder (Ornate output) and  __summary_result__ folder (summary of Ornate output).